Aslai/Devdraft/readme.md

 value of the first number in that chunk.
 By that, I mean that the chunk of data with 11 as the first number in the set was 11 numbers long.
-I figured it would break down with the chunk starting at 43, but it held there, too.
+I figured it would break down with the chunk starting at 43, but my theory held firm there as well.

-With this new information, I started the program back up, only this time I had it crunch the lower 1000x1000 unit dimension to see if I could get the next number in this sequence.
+With this new information, I started the program back up, only this time I had it crunch the lower 1000x1000 unit plane to see if I could get the next number in this sequence.
 While that was chugging along, I spent far too long looking at a table of prime numbers trying to relate the sequence to itself.
 It eventually proved